Real Estate Commission: Apply for a License

 Prelicensure Education Waiver – Examination candidates currently licensed as real estate salespersons or brokers in other states or jurisdictions are eligible to apply for a waiver of 60 of the 90 hours of prelicensure education if they can provide a certified license history from their resident licensing jurisdiction documenting that they have completed Real Estate Principals and Practice and Real Estate Law or their equivalent.
 The waiver would also exempt an applicant meeting these criteria from taking the national broker exam.
 That applicant would still be required to take a 30-hour Broker Basics Course, and take the state portion of the broker examination.
 Click the following link to access the Waiver Fact Sheet

-Legal Residency – An applicant for an associate broker’s license shall be a legal resident of the United States and have reached the age of majority in New Mexico or in the state in which the applicant resides.
+Legal Residency – An applicant shall be a legal resident of the United States and have reached the age of majority.

-- Non Supervisory Level: to apply for a non supervisory Qualifying Broker level license that allows them to establish a brokerage and operate without subordinate Associate Brokers, the licensee must have achieved at least 2 years of continuous ACTIVE licensure.
+- Non-Supervisory Level: to apply for a non-supervisory Qualifying Broker level license that allows them to establish a brokerage and operate without subordinate Associate Brokers, the licensee must have achieved at least two years of continuous ACTIVE licensure.

 - Supervisory Level: to apply for a Qualifying Broker level license that would allow the broker to establish a brokerage and operate with subordinate Associate Brokers must have at least 4 years continuous ACTIVE licensure as a NM Associate Broker prior to application.

-Those that meet these prerequisites must also meet the following criteria as well:
+Those who meet these prerequisites must also meet the following criteria as well:

-- The candidate must attend a NM RE Commission meeting
+- The candidate must attend a NM Real Estate Commission meeting.

 Finger Prints are still required for all NEW applications including License Upgrades but not for the renewal of existing licenses.